Set Configuration Options

 Fail Fast Mode

-Be default, Canton will fail to start if it cannot access some external dependency such as the database.
+By default, Canton will fail to start if it cannot access some external dependency such as the database.
 This is preferable during initial deployment and development, as it provides instantaneous feedback, but can cause problems in production.
 As an example, if Canton is started with a database in parallel, the Canton process would fail if the database is not ready before the Canton process attempts to access it.
 To avoid this problem, you can configure a node to wait indefinitely for an external dependency such as a database to start.
-The config option below will disable the “fail fast” behaviour for participant1.
+The config option below will disable the “fail fast” behavior for participant1.

 canton.participants.participant1.storage.parameters.fail-fast-on-startup = "no"